 Technology Sectors

 Manufacturing and technology have been driving the Capital Region’s economy for more than a century, and they continue to run smart and strong here.
-Backed by R&D centers at the Colleges of Nanoscale Science & Engineering at SUNY Polytechnic Institute, Rensselaer Polytechnic Institute, GE Global Research, Albany Medical Center and the Pharmaceutical Research Institute, local companies in Albany, Troy, Schenectady, Hudson, Catskill, Saratoga Springs and Glens Falls are able to retain their competitive advantages in the global marketplace.
+Backed by R&D centers at Albany Nanotech, University at Albany, Rensselaer Polytechnic Institute, GE Global Research, Albany Medical Center and the Albany College of Pharmacy and Health Sciences, local companies in Albany, Troy, Schenectady, Hudson, Catskill, Saratoga Springs and Glens Falls are able to retain their competitive advantages in the global marketplace.

 Our key technology and manufacturing sectors of focus include the following: